"Tell me what you know," Nadya said. Megan glanced up at her with a frown.

 "This was a good session.
 Come back in two weeks."
 Nadya said abruptly.
 Megan glanced over at her with a frown.

 "You heard me.
 Shoo...
 I have clients to see.
 Just practice your Latin."
 Nadya said.
 Megan stood slowly from her chair.

-“As long as it takes,” Nadya said, already distracting herself with preparing her reading room.
+"As long as it takes," Nadya said with a dismissing tone as she prepared her reading room.
 Megan felt her chest tighten even more...
-Every lesson, every lecture.., felt like it was going at a snail’s pace.
-This was the most they’d spoken in months.,. and always, Nadya would just end it and send her away for weeks.
+Every lesson, every lecture, felt like it was going at a snail's pace.
+This was the most they'd spoken in months, and like always, Nadya would just end it and send her away for weeks.
 The next Blood Moon was only one month away.